 - Is there a demand-supply gap for steel products and in which value-chain segment?
 What capacity plant should be set-up based on the demand-supply gap?

 - Is there a cost-advantage of setting-up a plant in Oman vis-à-vis U.A.E?

 - What are the entry and exit barriers?

-UC did the research for this project with the following processes:
+UC Strategy conducted a research for this project with the following processes:

 - Landscaped the steel industry across all value chain components